adamkpickering/adamkpickering.github.io/content/unix-tips.md

   - datetime formatting
   - C style string formatting
   - argument conventions with shell commands (-a -> all; -n -> number etc)
+    - there is a link to this somewhere
+  - backus-naur
+  - docopt

 - Knowing about the documentation is vital for any pursuit, especially computers.
   On Unix the dominant way of documenting the Unix-philosophy-adhering tools